Ticket #681 (open defect)

 It fails for another sample here.

-- Summary changed from -vf mp=pullup is not working to -vf mp=pullup leads to massive A/V-desync
+Summary: -vf mp=pullup is not working-vf mp=pullup leads to massive A/V-desync

 Replying to cehoyos: